eProsima/Integration-Service-docs/docs/examples.rst

 - `config_server.xml <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/shapes_demo_tcp/config_server.xml>`__: Configures IS as a TCP server and acts as a shapes subscriber.

-- `config.xml <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/shapes_demo_tcp/config.xml>`__: Configures two IS connectors, one like config_client and the other as config_server.
+- `config.xml <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/shapes_demo_tcp/config.xml>`__: Configures two IS connectors, one as a config_client and the other as a config_server.

 *config.xml* is intended to execute this test using one machine, and client plus server versions, to allow executions on different machines.